 2. Imagine your life one year from now without him in the picture.
 Write down how you want your life to look like.
 How happy will you be?
 What activities will you be enjoying?
 Where are you living?
 Where are you working?
 Whats your relationship with your children?
 How many friends do you have? etc. This is your perfect life, how you want it to be - how you want to feel and show up in the world.
 Read this story to yourself every day.

 3. Begin a gratitude journal, and list five things you are grateful for each day.

 4. Create a list of any and everything that you would like to experience, such as new foods, a trip to the zoo, jumping out of a plane etc. Your goal is to have a minimum of 100 exciting things you would like to do.
 Now, choose one to do each week.
 This may require you to step through your fears.

 5. Join some clubs or sporting activities in your area where you can mingle and meet other people of both sexes.
 This will widen your horizon of what the world is all about.

 6. Find a charity and start volunteering for them.
 You can volunteer once a week or once a month.
-Consequently, the act of giving gives you a high and helps to build your self-esteem.
+The act of gives you a high and helps to build your self esteem.

-7. Finally, write a list of why you are your best friend.
-What are all of your good qualities?
+7. Write a list of why you are your best friend.
+What is all of your good qualities?